Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 Given the NPM orientation of this project, Node.js and JavaScript was chosen as the implementation language.
 JavaScript is widely supported in Azure PaaS services - such as Azure App Service, Azure Functions, and even in CosmosDB for server-side Stored Procedures, Triggers, and UDFs.
-It is worth noting that the free and cross-platform Visual Studio Code (VSC) editor was used in development.
-VSC is itself implemented in Node.js.
+It is worth noting that the free and cross-platform Visual Studio Code editor was used for the development of this project.
+Visual Studio Code is itself implemented in Node.js.

 ## Architecture

-This application uses a Azure CosmosDB account, with the Gremlin API, as its sole datasource.
-There is a batch process which "spiders" npm for information about npm libraries, wrangles this data, and then loads it into CosmosDB.
+This application uses a Azure CosmosDB account, with the Gremlin API, as its sole datastore.
+There is a batch process which "spiders" npm for information about npm libraries, wrangles this JSON data, and then loads it into CosmosDB.
 There is also a web application, in the webapp/ directory, built with Node.js and Express which queries and displays the CosmosDB data.
 The open-source JavaScript library [D3.js](https://d3js.org) is used to visualize the graph data.